 In his final years, Joplin was preoccupied with writing a ragtime opera.
 His ability to realise this dream was hampered by the effects of syphilis, the disease that would eventually kill him.
 His increasingly unpredictable behaviour made life difficult for his wife, Lottie, and for those who admired his talents.
 When at last his long-planned opera, Treemonisha, was complete, he was unable to find a backer and finally presented the opera himself in 1915 at the Lincoln Theatre in Harlem.
 Joplin played the piano himself for a cast of non-professionals lacking costumes or sets; the audience was very small.

 He was only 49 when he died of ‘Dementia Paralytica – cerebral form’ at a mental hospital in New York in 1916.
 His wife said, ‘He would often say that he would never be appreciated until after he was dead.’
 Judging by the surge of interest in ragtime engendered by The Sting and the subsequent popularity of ragtime among pianists, Joplin’s prophecy was correct.
 He would have been pleased to know that Treemonisha was at last presented in all its glory in 1975 by the Houston Grand Opera.

 Scott Joplin. © Rephotographed by Billy Hathorn; author of the original image itself not noted

 But perhaps Joplin’s lasting legacy was that, as his former student Samuel Brunson Campbell put it, he set in motion a genre of music that ‘blew the lid off the musical world and set it into the greatest musical craze that the world has ever known’.

 This article appeared inside issue 62 of Pianist.
-Download the issue here for just £2.99.
+Download the issue here.